crewdevio/colors_terminal/README.md

-# Colors a tiny library to print colors for console in dart
+# Colors terminal a tiny library to print colors for console in dart

-Colors use ansi code to print colors
+Colors terminal use ansi code to print colors

 ### 8 bits colors